BjoernPetersen/MusicBot/README.md

 ### Implementations

-This is only the core library for the MusicBot, it needs to be wrapped an implementation to actually work.
+This is only the core library for the MusicBot, it needs to be wrapped by an implementation to actually work.

 The only known implementation can be found in the